Privacy and data protection

 For flights crossing the Schengen zone border into the EU, the EU Member States can demand that API data are sent in advance.
 The provision of this information to the authorities, in the case of Germany to the police authorities, is designed to make it easier to enter the country legally and at the same time prevent illegal entry.

 airberlin deletes its API data once it has been passed on to the police authorities in Germany or to the foreign authorities, after an interval of maximum 48 hours.

 API data include information about the passenger's identity and details of travel documents.
 The exact data record varies from one country to another.
-Some countries also require information about the flight route and the number of passengers travelling together.

 2. Passenger Name Record

 For flights between the USA and the EU, airberlin is required to forward the Passenger Name Record ("PNR") to the customs authorities and the US Department of Homeland Security ("DHS").
 The US customs authorities and the DHS use the data to defend against terrorism and combat cross-border crime.

 The PNR contains travel and booing data, as well as information about the identity of the passenger.
 In particular, the date on which the PNR was first compiled and any subsequent changes are recorded.
 The PNR contains specific data relating to the flight (inc. route, flight number, departure and arrival times, flight duration, aircraft type, booking class), information relating to the identity of the passenger or passengers (name, address and contact number in place of residence and destination, information about certain supplementary services), information about the booking of the flight (payment method, invoice address, frequent flyer entry, name of the booking agency, name of the employee, codeshare information), as well as other flight-related data, such as baggage tag numbers.